 But it’s not primarily in worship that we love God; this is love, that we keep His commandments(Jn 14:21), particularly the parts of His Law that seem the least self-serving to us.
 (Mt 5:19) We cannot value Him in disobedience (1Jn 2:4), only in obeying can we walk worthy of Him.
 We do so dimly appreciate Him, seeing through a glass darkly (1Co 13:12), yet knowing that He’s infinitely precious.
 (1Pe 2:7)

 The human heart longs for justice, to see evil punished: we say, “Don’t get mad; get even!”
 We demand that wrongs against us and our loved ones be righted, that sin be paid for, that the crooked be made straight.
-Our sense of injustice, that evil goes unpunished in this life, can be maddening, driving us to bitterness.
+Our sense of injustice, that evil goes unpunished in this life, can be maddening, driving us to both wrath and bitterness.

 Our instinctive longing for justice is beautiful; it’s God’s image at work in us, even proving His existence, but there’s a problem: we’re unjust.
 We seldom see our own sins rightly, and our response to evil is usually warped; we exact more than we should.